 In Nov.
 2019, a proposed bill in the Alberta legislature was voted down that sought to grant protection to health-care providers who morally object to procedures like “abortion, contraception, medical assistance in dying (MAID) and gender-affirming care.”

-The proposed legislation would also give health-care providers the right not to refer patients to other professionals who would be willing help them.
+The proposed legislation would also give health-care providers the right not to refer patients to other professionals who would be willing to help them.

 Some Alberta abortion providers told the Globe & Mail that this kind of legislation could “make it even harder on patients” to seek abortions in the province.